jhollinger/uberloader/README.md

     end
   end
 ```

-## On Monkeypatches and Safety

-Regretably, none of this is possible without monkeypatching `ActiveRecord::Relation`'s non-public `preload_associations` method.
-While small, the patch has no guarntee of working in the next minor, or even tiny, patch.

-To assess its stability over time, I ran Uberloader's unit tests against the full matrix of (supported) ActiveRecord and Uberloader versions.
-They passed consistently, but with predictable clusters of failures around pre-release and X.0.0 versions.
-Take that as you will.

-I will keep these tests running daily, and against this project's `main` branch as well.
-[You can find the link to the results here](https://github.com/jhollinger/uberloader/blob/docs/VERSION_COMPATIBILITY.md).
-If something breaks, I'll try to fix it.
-If we're lucky, maybe this behavior could get _into_ Rails itself someday...

 ## Interaction with preload and includes

 When `uberload` is used, `preload` and `includes` are de-duped.
 The following will result in **one** query for `parts`, ordered by name: